Non-resident legal entities pay tax on profits attributable to a PE (18%).

 - Establishment of legal entities, including joint ventures.

 - Ticket sale and seats booking of aviation, railway, automobile, and maritime transports.

 Copies of documents confirming state registration of a non-resident legal entity with competent authorities of its country of incorporation (to be filed along with the set of other documents required to open a representative office in Belarus) shall be issued no later than three months prior to the submission of the respective set of documents to the respective regional or Minsk authorities.

 The permitted number of foreigners working in a representative office shall not exceed five individuals.

-A representative office pays taxes due on its primary and auxiliary activities, such as real estate tax (with some exceptions), customs duties, input VAT, personal income tax (PIT), SICs due on employment of individuals, etc.
+A representative office pays taxes due on its primary and auxiliary activities, such as real estate tax (with some exceptions), customs duties, VAT (in certain situations), personal income tax (PIT), SICs due on employment of individuals, etc.

 A report on the activities of the representative office is submitted no later than 1 March to the state authorities.